US restricts electronics from 10 airports, mainly in Middle East

 The airports are in Cairo; Istanbul; Kuwait City; Doha, Qatar; Casablanca, Morocco; Amman, Jordan; Riyadh and Jeddah, Saudi Arabia; and Dubai and Abu Dhabi in United Arab Emirates.

 Officials said the decision had nothing to do with President Donald Trump's efforts to impose a travel ban on six majority-Muslim nations.
-A DHS spokeswoman said the government "did not target specific nations.
+DHS spokeswoman Gillian Christensen said the government "did not target specific nations.
 We relied upon evaluated intelligence to determine which airports were affected."

 On March 6, Trump signed a revised executive order barring citizens from Iran, Libya, Syria, Somalia, Sudan and Yemen from traveling to the United States for 90 days.
 Two federal judges have halted parts of the ban, saying it discriminates against Muslims.
 Trump has vowed to appeal up to the Supreme Court if necessary.

-The airports affected by the electronics rules are served by nine airlines that fly directly from those cities to the United States about 50 times a day, senior government officials said.
+The airports affected by the electronics rules are served by nine airlines that fly directly from those cities to the United States about 50 flights a day, senior government officials said.

 The carriers - Royal Jordanian Airlines, Egypt Air, Turkish Airlines, Saudi Arabian Airlines, Kuwait Airways, Royal Air Maroc, Qatar Airways, Emirates and Etihad Airways - have until Friday to comply with the new policy, which took effect early on Tuesday and will be in place indefinitely.

+Several of the carriers, including Turkish Airlines, Etihad and Qatar, said early on Tuesday that they were quickly moving to comply.
+Royal Jordanian and Saudi Airlines said on Monday that they were immediately putting the directive into place.

-However, an Emirates spokeswoman who confirmed the Dubai-based airline was affected by the restrictions said the new security directive would last until Oct.
-14.
+An Emirates spokeswoman said the new security directive would last until Oct.
+14. However, Christensen termed that date "a placeholder for review" of the rule.

 The policy does not affect any American carriers because none fly directly to the United States from the airports, officials said.

-Officials did not explain why the restrictions only apply to travelers arriving in the United States and not for those same flights when they leave the United States.
+Officials did not explain why the restrictions only apply to travelers arriving in the United States and not for those same flights when they leave from there.

 The rules do apply to U.S. citizens traveling on those flights, but not to crew members on those foreign carriers.
 Homeland Security will allow passengers to use larger approved medical devices.

-The government said it is "concerned about terrorists' ongoing interest in targeting commercial aviation, including transportation hubs over the past two years."
+The government said it was "concerned about terrorists' ongoing interest in targeting commercial aviation, including transportation hubs over the past two years."

 Reuters reported Monday that the move had been under consideration since the U.S. government learned of a threat several weeks ago.